den-econ/nitelite/readme.md

 ## About this repo

 This is a repo for Tim and I's night light paper.
 The paper uses night light data to forecast quarterly GDP growth in Indonesia.
+Check out the appendix for full national level replication.
+The main source doc is nitelite_paper2.qmd.

 ## Cite